ronaldsgailis/dotfiles/README.md

 These are my dotfiles, nothing too fancy.
-##Install git and curl
+##Install git, curl and vim
-Make sure you have git and curl, if not, then on Ubuntu or Debian run:
+Make sure you have git, curl and vim, if not, then on Ubuntu or Debian run:

-	apt-get install git git-core curl
+	apt-get install git git-core curl vim

 ##Install RVM
     bash -s stable < <(curl -s https://raw.github.com/wayneeseguin/rvm/master/binscripts/rvm-installer)